David-Trieu/kasd-assignment-with-svelte/README.md

-# kasd-assignment
+# kasd-assignment with svelte
-Readme file of my project I dont know what to write yet
+I copied the old repo in order to implement svelte